clangupc/clangupc.github.io/clang-upc/index.md

 ---
 {% include JB/setup %}

-Clang Unified Parallel C (Clang UPC) toolset provides a compilation and execution environment for programs written in the UPC (Unified Parallel C) language.
+Clang UPC toolset provides a compilation and execution environment for programs written in the UPC language.
 The Clang UPC compiler extends the capabilities of the Clang LLVM C compiler.